sapirbitan/Recipes-App/README.md

 # Recipes-App
-An application which gives you some recipes recommendations based on the ingredients in your fridge or a certain category.
+An application which gives you recipes recommendations based on the ingredients in your fridge or a certain category.

 Features:
 -	Opening recipes List based on categories.